 - ¾ c packed dark brown sugar

-- 2 TB ground cinnamon -1½ c chopped walnuts or walnut pieces (optional)
+- 1 tsp ground cardamom (optional) -1½ c chopped walnuts or walnut pieces (optional)

 - 4 oz cream cheese, softened